 While Seiko divers provides immense value, the spotlight it once possessed is now a shared with Orient divers.
 Without being a homage, Orient succeeded in bringing a dive watch to the center of attention.
 How it happened, really was its build quality at the modest price.
 Sapphire Crystal, Solid Bracelet, and a hacking and self-winding movement made this a value propositions beating previous Seiko contenders.

 Which begs the question, how much can be a watch have at this price-point?
-Because most would argue of the various limitations a sub-$300 watch would get you.
+We found them retailing at a very affordable pricing of $265 USD ( ~$353SGD) here.